Pupil Premium funding: £17,160

 Integrity.
 We work to ensure that all members of the school community are honest and build strong moral principles.

 At St Nicholas CofE Primary school we understand that challenging socio-economic circumstances can create additional barriers that may hinder children in their learning.
 However, we believe that these barriers can be overcome.
-In order to overcome these barriers we believe that excellent teachers can inspire and move all pupils' learning forward.
-Through the use of professional development, sharing outstanding practise and collaboration with other teachers, our teachers continue to grow and help children overcome their own barriers to learning.
+In order to overcome these barriers we believe that excellent teachers can inspire and move all childrens learning forwards.
+Through the use of professional development, sharing outstanding practise and collaboration with other teachers our teachers continue to grow and help children overcome their own barriers to learning.
 We believe that all children need to have opportunity to take part in a variety of different experiences.

-Through the use of excellent classroom teaching children that are in receipt of pupil premium, have access to a high quality education and allow them to achieve the best possible outcome based on their individual starting point.
+Through the use of excellent classroom teaching, children that are in receipt of pupil premium, have access to a high quality education and allow them to achieve the best possible outcomes based on their individual starting points.

 At St Nicholas CofE Primary we will work to tackle barriers by:-

-The progress and outcomes of pupils that receive pupil premium funding is closely monitored and tracked to ensure that we are working to close the gap between these pupils and all other pupils.
+The progress and outcomes of pupils who receive pupil premium funding is closely monitored and tracked to ensure that the school is working to close the gap between these pupils and all other pupils.

 As part of our commitment to ensure impact we undertake regular monitoring on all levels as set out below: -